Artem Vakhitov: Second Glory Light heavyweight title reign

 Vakhitov was booked to make his first title defense against the #1 light heavyweight contender Luis Tavares at Glory 80 on March 19, 2022.
 Vakhitov was rescheduled to face Tarik Khbabez in a non-title bout at the same event, after Tavares refused to face him due to the 2022 Russian invasion of Ukraine.
 Vakhitov withdrew from the bout on March 12.

 Glory released Vakhitov from their roster on June 17, 2022, in protest of the 2022 Russian invasion of Ukraine.

-Post Glory career
+Return to Glory

 On November 17, 2022, it was announced that Vakhitov had signed with Muaythai Factory.
 He made his promotional debut against Pascal Toure on February 2, 2023.
 Vakhitov won the fight by unanimous decision.

+In March 2025, it was reported that Vakhitov would compete for the Glory Heavyweight Championship against current champion Rico Verhoeven at Glory 100 on June 14, 2025.
+He lost the fight by unanimous decision.

+Mixed martial arts career

+Vakhitov made his mixed martial arts debut on June 11, 2023, at Open FC 31 against Ashraf Bashandy.
+He lost the fight by a first-round technical knockout, as he dislocated his elbow 55 seconds into the bout.

+Vakhitov faced Siyavush Salokhov on January 27, 2024 at WEF 130.
+He won the bout via technical knockout in the second round.

+After another victory in February 2024, Vakhitov faced Islem Masraf on October 8, 2024 at Dana White's Contender Series 75.
+He won the fight via technical knockout in round one and secured a contract with Ultimate Fighting Championship after his rival Alex Pereira had recommended him.

+On March 25, 2025, it was reported that Vakhitov declined the UFC's contract offer and had decided to return to kickboxing and Glory.